fonol/parrot/README.md

 - [ ] setting: editor font size
 - [ ] setting: editor font family
 - [ ] alternative themes
-	- [ ] would require some theming mechanism, e.g. using css vars everywhere
+	- [ ] would require some theming mechanism, e.g. more consistently using css vars everywhere

 #### Missing UI elements

-- [ ] would be cool: optional pane with defined functions / variables
+- [ ] would be cool: optional pane with defined functions / variables in current file
+- [ ] package & symbol browser
+- in menubar:
+	- [ ] close all tabs
+	- [ ] undo
+	- [ ] "about" dialog

 #### Other IDE functions